aloncarmel/devunityatom/README.md

 # Settings

-You can change the default username shown on devunity by changing the settings above
+You can change the default anonymous username by signing up to [Devunity](http://devunity.com) and grabbing your API key.
+Once you have that, go into Atom > Perferences > Packages > Devunity > settings and input your API key.

 #Credit